- What foreign currency services does HSBC provide?

 - When the legal income of Renminbi comes from salary or other types of income issued from a foreign-investment enterprise to non-China nationals/Hong Kong, Macau, Taiwan residents/overseas Chinese, you should purchase foreign currency by presenting your relevant certificate and documents subject to your after-tax income.

 - In order to reconvert an unused portion of Renminbi previously converted from a foreign currency back into the original foreign currency you must present your valid identity certificate and the original exchange voucher.
-The validity term of the original exchange voucher is 24 months from the exchange date.
+The validity term of the original exchange voucher lease consult with our staff in branch for details.
 If the total amount converted in the same day is not more than USD500 equivalent (including USD500), or the total amount converted in the same day at premises within Mainland China's borders, but outside of China's Customs before your departure is not more than USD1,000 equivalent (including USD1,000), you need to only present your valid identity certificate in order to reconvert the unused portion of Renminbi to the original foreign currency.

 - When converting Renminbi proceeds from the sale of a property, you can refer to Detailed Rules for Further Improving and Adjusting Foreign Exchange Administration Policies for Direct Investment [Reference number: Huifa No. 59 ] and Further Simplifying and Improving Policies for the Foreign Exchange Administration of Direct Investment (Annex: Operating Guidelines for Foreign Exchange Business in Direct Investment) [Reference number: Huifa No. 13 ] for further information.
 You are welcome to present the relevant documents and conduct foreign exchange settlement at HSBC local branches.

 These FAQs are intended to provide an overview of the information on issues related to financial products or services, or regulatory requirements faced when undertaking financial activity in mainland China.
 Due to the diversity and complexity of financial products/services and local regulatory environment, these FAQs can only provide an outline of the issues.
 The information is provided for your reference only, and shall not be construed as legal, financial or any other professional advice.
-HSBC makes no guarantee, representation or warranty and accepts no responsibility for the accuracy updatedness and/or completeness of the information.
+HSBC makes no guarantee, representation or warranty for the accuracy, updatedness and/or completeness of the information.